steveszc/ember-simple-auth/README.md

       ],
     }
    ```
 2. Import the definition for the type that you need where you need it.
-For eg: If you have a `session-auth.js` service that uses the `session` service offered by `ember-simple-auth`, you can import the typescript definition for it and use it like this:
+For eg: If you have a `session-auth.ts` service that uses the `session` service offered by `ember-simple-auth`, you can import the typescript definition for it and use it like this:
    <br /> <b>session-auth.js</b>
    ```
     import { inject as service } from '@ember/service';
-    import Session from 'ember-simple-auth/services/session';
+    import type Session from 'ember-simple-auth/services/session';

     export default class SessionAuthService extends Service {
       @service declare session: Session<{}>